hongseok-yang/probprog17/README.md

 #### [December 19 2017] Final exam scoring is completed.

 The TA uploaded Final exam scores on the KLMS.
-If you have any questions about your homework and final exam scores, please visit room 3420 at 2:00~3:00 pm on Tuesday and Wednesday.
+If you have any questions about your homework and final exam scores, please visit E3-1 building room 3420 at 2:00~3:00 pm on Tuesday and Wednesday.

 #### [December 7 2017] Final exam schedule.